Mulan :: MUltiple sequence Local AligNment and conservation visualization tool

 Alignment of "draft"-quality sequences.

 It is possible to align several sequences represented as multiple contigs (an example: multiple-contigs FASTA file) to a single contig reference sequence using the Mulan tool.
-In order to do so, the user needs to select the number of species (including the reference sequence) and to click on the right "Select" button on the main Mulan web page at //mulan.dcode.org.
+In order to do so, the user needs to select the number of species (including the reference sequence) and to click on the right "Select" button on the main Mulan web page at https://mulan.dcode.org.
 This option provides an easy access for an efficient order-and-orientation (O&O) of secondary sequences based on the homology guided by the reference sequence.
 Two visualization options are implemented to assist users with the O&O . contigs positional annotation on the conservation profiles and a color-coding of the homology dot-plots.

 Figure 1.
 A "draft"-quality secondary chicken sequence consisting of three scaffolds (Contig2, Contig3, and Contig4) was aligned on top of a homologous segment from the chicken genome.
 Top layer indicates the order and location of the contigs imposed by the reference sequence.
 Purple color corresponds to reverse strand alignments, red color . to forward strand alignments.